esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 **My "imaginary jira ticket"**
 Title: Modal does not receive focus when opened with keyboard Expected outcome: After ticket is solved -> Modal receives focus when opening it with keyboard.
+Actual outcome: ?
+User impact: Keyboard users will be able to tab in the modal instead of the content behind it when they open the modal.

 ## Useful resources
 TODO: Add more  useful links.